 - Meanwhile, in your mixer bowl, combine 3 cups of flour, yeast, sugar, and salt.

-- Once the mixture in the saucepan has warmed, add it to the dry ingredients in your mixer bowl, along with the two eggs.
+- Once the mixture in the saucepan has warmed and the butter has melted, add it to the dry ingredients in your mixer bowl, along with the two eggs.

 Mix the Dough